nagolyhprum/twitch-chat-plays/README.md

 - Allow multiple movements in one command
 - Move to bad spots
 - Jumping does not wait

-# Todo

 - Colleting coins increases coin count
 - Add a floating coin the moves to random tiles
+- Animate coin out

+# Todo

+- Does not keep commands queued
+- Make it more responsive - instant feedback
+- Show recieved comms
 - Maze
 - Add Keys
 - Add Enemies